IMMUNIZATION

 - Also recommended for special situations e.g. SCA, HIV

-The Expanded Programme on Immunization (EPI) is the World Health Organization’s immunization programme.
+The Expanded Programme on Immunisation (EPI) is the World Health Organization’s immunisation programme.
 The programme started in 1974 with the intention of providing vaccines to all the children in the world.
 It initially addressed six killer diseases in children.
 These six diseases tuberculosis, diphtheria, pertussis, tetanus, poliomyelitis and measles were responsible for a high proportion of childhood mortality.
-With the success of the EPI in reducing morbidity and mortality from these diseases over the years, other diseases have been targeted with the addition of pneumococcal conjugate vaccine, hepatitis B, yellow fever and meningococcal vaccines to the schedule.
+With the success of the EPI in reducing morbidity and mortality from these diseases over the years, other diseases have been targeted with the addition of pneumococcal conjugate vaccine, hepatitis B, yellow fever, HPV and meningococcal vaccines to the schedule.
+The Expanded Programme on Immunisation is now known as Essential Programme on Immunisation with increase in the number of diseases covered and the age group covered to include children, adolescents and adults

-Most low and middle-income countries subscribe to the EPI schedule and countries are encouraged to add on other vaccines depending on the epidemiology of their diseases.
-Nigeria also subscribes to the EPI and her immunization programme is called the National Programme on Immunization in which vaccines are provided free to all children.
+- Most low and middle-income countries subscribe to the EPI schedule and countries are encouraged to add on other vaccines depending on the epidemiology of their diseases.
+Nigeria also subscribes to the EPI and her immunisation programme is called the National Programme on Immunisation (NPI) in which vaccines are provided free for all children.

 Hepatitis B is a viral disease that primarily affects the liver causing severe damage to the liver and its functioning.
 If left untreated, hepatitis B infection can lead to liver cirrhosis and hepatocellular cancer.
 Hepatitis infection can be contracted following contact with human and bodily fluids, sexually or through blood transfusion.
 The vaccine is given 3 times at intervals to achieve lifelong immunity against the disease.
 It is safe and given as intramuscular injection.